 There are a few reasons why this statement is an absolute lie on his part; consider:

-No Interest in the Statement and No Apology
+No Interest in the Statement

-During the course of the inquiry, Jackson admitted that he had not read the statements of the victims, nor the letter that the one victim had sent to their headquarters.
+During the course of the Inquiry, Jackson admitted that he had not read the statements of the victims, nor the letter that the one victim had sent to their headquarters.
 However, he did at one time reference a statement made by an elder who was questioned.

 This clearly demonstrates Mr. Jackson’s priorities.
 While I understand that he was in Australia to care for his ailing father and I’m sure his time was limited, he did manage to read what was important to him, that is, the testimony of the elders.
 He did not make the time to read the statements made by the victims, which I might point out, were not that lengthy.
 The victims were questioned throughout the course of the first day, but the statements they submitted were only a few pages long.
 It seems obvious that they simply were not of great importance to Mr. Jackson.